xerolinux/XeroHub/content/updates/iso-releases/index.md

 ## No Need to Panic

 Worry not though!
 As long as you're rocking **XeroLinux** like a pro, keeping those updates flowing when they arrive, and using our snazzy "**Apply latest XeroLinux specific changes/updates**" option, you won't be missing out on much action!
-This change mainly affects newcomers looking for ISOs after **March**; current users are all set.
+This change will take place after **March**.

 ## A Big Thank You